Carolina Association of Pharmacy Students (CAPS)

 The mission of the Carolina Association of Pharmacy Students is to engage student pharmacists by fostering professional development, providing patient-centered care, and advocating for the pharmacy profession.
 Through this organization, members gain national memberships of the American Pharmacists Association (APhA) and American Society of Health-System Pharmacists (ASHP) as well as a state-wide membership to the North Carolina Association of Pharmacists (NCAP).
 The purpose of CAPS is to provide real-world opportunities for students to practice their patient-care, professionalism, and advocacy skills.

 The Carolina Association of Pharmacy Students (CAPS) is the largest organization on The Eshelman School of Pharmacy campus.
-CAPS is an umbrella organization which includes the American Pharmacists Association-Academy of Student Pharmacists (APhA-ASP), the American Society of Health-Systems Pharmacy (ASHP), and the North Carolina Association of Pharmacists (NCAP).
+CAPS is an umbrella organization which includes the American Pharmacists Association-Academy of Student Pharmacists (APhA-ASP), the American Society of Health-Systems Pharmacy-Student Society of Health-System Pharmacists (ASHP-SSHP), and the North Carolina Association of Pharmacists-Student Pharmacist Forum (NCAP-SPF).

 APhA is a national organization that represents pharmacists from all disciplines, with APhA-ASP is the branch solely dedicated to student pharmacists.
 There is a chapter of APhA-ASP at every school and college of pharmacy in the US.
-Our chapter has eight patient-care projects (PCPs), which include: Gender Health, Operation Self-Care, Operation Diabetes, Operation Heart, Operation Immunization, Generation Rx, Project AGE, and Smoking Cessation and Lung Health.
+Our chapter has ten patient-care projects (PCPs), which include: Gender Health, Operation Self-Care, Operation Diabetes, Operation Heart, Operation Immunization, Operation Substance Use Disorder, Project AGE, Smoking Cessation and Lung Health, OTC Medication Safety, and Spanish Rx.
 In addition to the PCPs, APhA-ASP offers the International Pharmaceutical Students Federation (IPSF) and the Student Political Advocacy Network (SPAN).

-ASHP is a national professional association that represents pharmacists who practice in hospitals, HMOs (health maintenance organizations), long term care, home care, and other areas of health care systems.
-ASHP-SSHP is the branch dedicated to student pharmacists.
+ASHP is a national professional association that represents pharmacists who practice in hospital and clinical settings, HMOs (health maintenance organizations), long term care, home care, and other areas of health care systems.
+ASHP-SSHP is the branch dedicated to student pharmacists passionate about advancing their Career and Professional Development.
 The Midyear Clinical Meeting hosted by ASHP is the largest gathering of pharmacists in the world.